tatarv/CodeLeapNetwork/README.md

 In this folder I put two, one for the create a post feature And another one for Acess the system

-The file Test Cases is a mind map to indicate all the test case scenarios I've used to test the applications and find bugs
+* The file Test Cases is a mind map to indicate all the test case scenarios I've used to test the applications and find bugs

+* The file CODE LEAP NETWORK - Test report is a report about the test execution

 - Tools/PL's used